The Ticking Timebomb to Poor Health

 At Neomed we see several international guests a year seeking help for Lyme disease.
 Many come from Australia, but we also see sufferers from the US, the UK, Israel, Oman and the Middle East.

-Director Suzana Vitti said: “By the time people come to us they are feeling very unwell and we are now having to treat chronic disease.
+Director Suzana Vitti said: “By the time people come to us they are feeling very unwell and we are now having to treat a chronic disease.

 “When immune systems are disrupted – say, following a tick bite infection – and people get sick, they get chronically sick, and this further degrades their immune system.
 So, everything we do centres around the restoration of the immune system function.